25prabhu10/notes/docs/Languages/C-Sharp/ASP_NET/ASP_NET_Core_API.md

 - `Data/Models/[modelClasses].cs`

-Entity Framework lets us use simple classes to represent database entities.
+Entity Framework lets us use simple classes to represent database entities

 - These are sometimes called POCOs (Plain Old CLR Objects)

 ## Asynchronous

-Asynchronous all the way.
+Asynchronous all the way

 ## Database